michaelr118/d3d-win32-simple-window/README.md

 # d3d-win32-simple-window
 A simple native Win32 window in C++ ready for D3D and input.
 Could be converted to OO very easily, but a namespace is more than enough for a single-window application.

+This window is ready for rendering Direct3D and has a framework setup for accepting keyboard and mouse input.

 Usage:

 ```